opensvc/docs.opensvc.com/source/virtualization.docker.multi_containers.rst

         type = ext4

-We need to manage 3 containers to make our application working, so we declare 3 opensvc container objects, with ``docker`` type :
+We need to manage 3 containers to make this application working, so we declare 3 opensvc ``docker``-type container resources:

-* **[container#1]** is a busybox container, and has to be the first container to be launched for our application.
+* **[container#1]** is a busybox container, and has to be launched first for our application.
 We just need to spawn /bin/sh in the container.
-* **[container#2]** is the shipyard container and the second in sequence order.
-We have to present the docker socket inside the container (/opt/opensvc/var/app.opensvc.com/docker.sock will be available in the container as /docker.sock), and expose network ports (internal container port 8000 will be available on host port 8888)
+* **[container#2]** is the shipyard container and is second in the startup sequencing.
+We have to present the docker socket inside the container (``/opt/opensvc/var/app.opensvc.com/docker.sock`` will be available in the container as /docker.sock), and expose network ports (internal container port 8000 will be available on host port 8888)
-* **[container#3]** is the dhrp/sshd and must be the last container to be started.
+* **[container#3]** is the dhrp/sshd and must be the last container to start.
 We present a data volume inside the container, and expose ssh port to host port 42222.

 Service Startup
 ---------------